Each academic subject or field has an assigned librarian who is the main point of contact with the library.

 Identify open educational resources (OER) to support and incorporate into your courses.

-Identify resources to support research in your area.
+Identify resources to support teaching and research in your area.